rathboma/rathboma.github.com/_posts/2015-07-27-ultimate-guide-to-writing-custom-functions-for-hive.md

 - java
 ---

 [Apache Hive][hive] is a SQL-on-Hadoop framework that levereges both [MapReduce][mapreduce] and [Tez][tez] to execute queries.
 It is possible to extend hive with your own code.
-Hive has a very flexible, so you can write code to do a whole bunch of things, unfortunately the flexibility comes at the expense of complexity.
+Hive has a very flexible API, so you can write code to do a whole bunch of things, unfortunately the flexibility comes at the expense of complexity.

-There are three types of *function* APIs in Hive, UDF, UDTF, and UDAF, and below I provide guides to each group:
+There are three types of *function* APIs in Hive, UDF, UDTF, and UDAF which all do very different things.
+Only by having a solid grasp of all of them will you truly be able to bend Hive to your will.
+Below are links to tutorials for each function type.

 ## Hive Tutorials